catherinn/stroke_predicition_model/README.md

 According to the World Health Organisation (WHO), stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.

 ## Scope
-This repository contains the code to data analysis of underlying factors that lead up to stroke and ML model that is able to predict whether a patient is likely to get a stroke based on input parameters like gender, age, various diseases and smoking status.
+This repository contains the code to data analysis of underlying factors that lead up to stroke and finding a ML model that is able to predict whether a patient is likely to get a stroke based on input parameters like gender, age, various diseases and smoking status.
+The focus is on trying out different techniques.

 ## Dataset used